iris-GmbH/meta-cyclonedx/README.md

 This layer generates **CycloneDX 1.6** compliant SBOMs with the following features:

-- Direct integration with DependencyTrack has been removed in favor of generic CycloneDX support.
 - Support for multiple supported Yocto (LTS) releases.
 - Improved package matching against the [NIST NVD](https://nvd.nist.gov/) by fixing [CPE](https://nvd.nist.gov/products/cpe) generation process.